Active regeneration instead of full throttle – the shortcut to real performance

 and a clear direction

-Just as quickly as it slips into bad patterns, it can reorganize itself - if we give it the opportunity to do so.
+Just as quickly as it slips into bad habits, it can reorganize itself—if we give it the opportunity to do so.

-When we are nervous, the body contracts.
+When we are nervous, our body tenses up.
 When we are afraid, our breathing becomes shallow.
-When we are stressed, we hold tension and clench our jaws.
+When we are stressed, we hold tension and clench our jaw.

-And it also works the other way round: when we bring the body more and more into the center, the emotion also changes.
-When space is created in the chest, we breathe more deeply - and become calmer.
-When the tension in the face is released, the back can relax - and feelings such as stress or inner restlessness can disappear.
+And it also works the other way around: when we bring our body more and more into the center, our emotions change too.
+When space is created in the chest, we breathe more deeply—and become calmer.
+When the tension in the face is released, the back can relax—and feelings such as stress or inner restlessness can disappear.

-That was the key for me: if I realign my body, my thoughts and emotions change with it.
+For me, that was the key: when I realign my body, my thoughts and emotions change too.

 .

-Regeneration is not passive resting and is not simply a matter of cycling or stretching.
-It is a conscious return of the body to its center - especially after physical and mental stress.
-This is because tension literally distorts the body and leads to poor posture and tension.
+Regeneration is not passive rest, nor can it be achieved with a little cycling or stretching.
+It is a conscious process of bringing the body back into balance—especially after physical and mental stress.
+Tension literally distorts the body and leads to poor posture and stiffness.

-Straightening the body means returning the body to its natural center.
+Straightening the body means returning it to its natural center.
 To do this, the opposing muscles are specifically activated and the body is given a clear framework for orientation.
-This frame is like an alignment rail: it shows where the center is and holds the body there so that it does not deviate or compensate.
+This framework is like an alignment rail: it shows where the center is and keeps the body there so that it does not deviate or compensate.

 Create space

-With targeted exercises, for example, you can create space and room in the body after training.
-This allows everything to be rearranged and ideally aligned.
-The body always wants to reach the ideal / its center - based on the skeleton.
+Targeted exercises can be used to create space and room in the body, for example after training.
+This allows everything to rearrange itself and align perfectly.
+The body always wants to return to its ideal position/center—oriented around the skeleton.

 Breathing & Consciousness

-It's about deeper inhalation, exhalation and awareness: Where do I breathe?
-How do I breathe?
-The breath influences posture, nervous system and focus.
+It's about deeper inhalation, exhalation, and awareness: Where am I breathing?
+How am I breathing?
+Breathing affects posture, the nervous system, and focus.

 Mental relief

 Emotions influence our mental and physical performance.
-Being aware of our own emotions and consciously letting go helps us to find our center again.
+Being aware of our own emotions and consciously letting go helps us to regain our balance.

-When these elements come together, it's not just your body that changes - your mood, performance, charisma and attitude also change.
+When these elements come together, it's not just your body that changes—your mood, performance, charisma, and posture change too.
 You become calmer and more resilient.

-There are many approaches that use individual aspects - such as breathwork, yoga or coaching.
-But the real challenge is to combine all these elements in such a way that they work together - without taking up too much time.
+There are many approaches that utilize individual aspects, such as breathwork, yoga, or coaching.
+However, the real challenge is to combine all these elements in such a way that they work together—and without requiring a significant time investment.

 This is exactly where TSAR comes in.
-Sonja has developed online programs that combine all these elements instead of treating them separately in order to quickly find your mental and physical center.
+Sonja has developed online programs that combine all these elements instead of treating them separately, in order to quickly achieve mental and physical balance.

-I use two of them in particular before competitions:
+I use two of them especially before competitions:

-Transform fear into strength - more clarity, calm and inner strength with every breath.
+Transform fear into strength—with every breath, gain more clarity, calmness, and inner strength.

-From nervousness to clarity, focus and presence - into the competition with ease.
+From nervousness to clarity, focus, and presence—enter the competition with ease.

-This means I can stay calm in the tournament today - because my body is ready.
+This allows me to remain calm during today's tournament because my body is prepared.
 My center is stable.
-My breath remains open.
-My nerves stay with me.
-And I'm having fun playing again for the first time in a long time - regardless of the result.
+My breathing remains open.
+My nerves remain under control.
+And for the first time in a long time, I am simply enjoying playing again, regardless of the outcome.

-At the same time, this change also has a noticeable effect on my everyday life: I go through the day lighter, more present and more relaxed.
+At the same time, this change also has a noticeable effect on my everyday life: I go through the day feeling lighter, more present, and more relaxed.

 My conclusion

 Performance does not come from more pressure and more full throttle.
-You don't need to torture yourself every day or bite through to get ahead.
-Performance is achieved when body and mind are centered and in harmony.
+You don't need to torture yourself or grit your teeth every day to get ahead.
+Performance comes when your body and mind are centered and in harmony.

-First we create space.
+First, we create space.
 Then we straighten up.
-Then movement, clarity and strength follow - of their own accord.
+Then movement, clarity, and strength follow—all by themselves.

-I would never have thought that this type of regeneration would become my biggest performance lever.
+I never would have thought that this type of recovery would become my greatest performance lever.
 Now I know that without it, you're only training against your own body.
-With it, you train with it.
+With it, you're training with your body.

 And that's where the real potential begins.